ChrisMoller/edif/README.md

 using the DejaVu Sans Mono-10 font.
 (That's also the default if no EDIF variable is found.)

+edif has only been tested with emacs and vi.

 Future work may also allow edif to edit APL variables and operators, but no guarantees I'll ever get around to it.